docker/docs/swarm/swarm-api.md

 ## Registry Authentication

-During container create calls, the Swarm API will optionally accept an `X-Registry-Auth` header.
+During container create calls, the Swarm API optionally accepts an `X-Registry-Auth` header.
 If provided, this header is passed down to the engine if the image must be pulled to complete the create operation.